ChrisZie/HugoSymphony/content/service/marketing/_index.md

   - heroHeading : Your best followers are your biggest supporters

 quizcards:
-  - titlefront: ADVERTISING
+  - titlefront: advertising
     textfront: How Many Organizations Agree That Social Media Has Vastly Improved Their Brand's Popularity?
     bgimagefront: https://cdn.pixabay.com/photo/2014/12/13/15/42/alaska-566722_1280.jpg
     titleback: 94% Fully Agree
     textback: Be seen by everyone!
 Make no mistake, your Brand **is** what you offer.
 This is as true if you are seeking tourists as it is for volunteers and donors.
 Social Media lets you reach every type of audience - all ages, all genders, all locations.<br><br>As millenials, we understand Social Media like it is a part of ourselves.
 This enables us to create fantastic profiles for you on all the major platforms, Western AND Eastern, to make sure the entire world knows you and why they should invest their time, and potentially money, with you.
     bgimageback: https://cdn.pixabay.com/photo/2016/09/12/17/51/polar-bears-1665367_1280.jpg

-  - titlefront: BROADCASTING
+  - titlefront: broadcasting
     textfront: How Many Searches Are Made On Facebook Every Day, Many Just For Destinations And Organizations?
     bgimagefront: https://cdn.pixabay.com/photo/2016/02/13/12/26/aurora-1197753_1280.jpg
     titleback: 2 Billion On FB Alone
     textback: That's over half as many as Google!
 People now search only on Social Media for everything from planning where to travel, to who to donate to, to who to volunteer with globally.<br><br>We show you when, where, and how to post to get the very best value for each post you make because it is fact that every single new well-made post you make across the Social Media platforms can translate to dozens of new visitors to your profile.
 This directly results in huge increases in both your visitors and revenue.
     bgimageback: https://cdn.pixabay.com/photo/2017/01/14/12/59/iceland-1979445_1280.jpg

-  - titlefront: RECRUITING
+  - titlefront: recruiting
     textfront: How Many Organizations Rely Mainly On Social Media To Recruit Volunteers and Staff?
     bgimagefront: https://cdn.pixabay.com/photo/2014/10/09/23/36/mountains-482689_1280.jpg
     titleback: 84% Use It Only
     textback: Endless resources await!
 Social Media has changed so many of the rules that tourism and businesses are driven by, especially when it comes to finding the best and most passionate people to join your team as volunteers and staff.<br><br>We have both recruited and have been recruited on Social Media.
 This has helped us understand extremely well the techniques, benefits, and common mistakes most recruiters make.
 Using that knowledge, we provide step-by-step guides to recruit the very best resources.
     bgimageback: https://cdn.pixabay.com/photo/2014/08/27/12/58/penguins-429128_1280.jpg

-  - titlefront: CONVERTING
+  - titlefront: converting
     textfront: How Many Instagram Users Take Action After Being Inspired By A Single Excellent Post?
     bgimagefront: https://cdn.pixabay.com/photo/2015/12/08/00/54/glacier-1082163_1280.jpg
     titleback: 75% Of Users